-The Roanoke, Virginia product liability lawyers at Lichtenstein Law Group PLC are experienced in handling the complex litigation that is often necessary when injuries result from defective products.
+The Roanoke, Virginia product liability lawyers at Lichtenstein Law Group PLC are experienced in handling the complex litigation that is often necessary when you’re dealing with defective product injuries.
 Call us today to schedule a free consultation and explore your options for recovering compensation for your injuries and other losses caused by a product with a defective design.

 With almost a century of combined legal experience, our product liability lawyers are highly skilled litigators who have the resources and the chutzpa necessary to stand up to deep-pocketed corporations in the courtroom.
 As a recognized leader in product liability litigation, firm founder John Lichtenstein has been chosen as President of the Virginia Trial Lawyers Association and is a Fellow of the American College of Trial Lawyers, as well as the International Academy of Trial Lawyers, strictly invitation-only organizations of the top one percent of trial lawyers in the United States and Canada.